Divinejicks/Concordium_T03/README.md

 # Concordium wallet address
 3o6Vx8zqtZU7SCiX6T4pfEvqeuVa6DCD9jT9G8Xg4pXECLWy9s

+# How to run
+It is a react app, clone the app and install all packaged with "npm install" and run "npm start"

 # Explanation of the donation app
 Donation app is an app that allows users from particular locations to donate to the contract.